Ghini/ghini.desktop/doc/docker-development.md

 The debug configurations attach to debugpy in the container and map the local workspace to `/app`.

+## VS Code Dev Containers

+The repository also includes `.devcontainer/devcontainer.json`.
+With the VS Code Dev Containers extension installed:

+1. Open the repository in VS Code.
+2. Run `Dev Containers: Reopen in Container`.
+3. Let VS Code build the `Dockerfile.dev` image.

+The Dev Container setup creates `.env` from `.env.example` when `.env` does not exist.
+Edit `.env` on the host for your database, display, and Kerberos settings before launching Ghini.

+The container uses `/opt/venv/ghini/bin/python` as the Python interpreter and keeps the repository mounted at `/app`.

 ## Notes

 - The development image uses apt-provided PyGObject and GI typelibs rather